Siege of Évora (1181)

-The siege of Évora took place in 1181, when an army from the Almohad Caliphate invaded Portugal and besieged the city, which resisted the attack.
+The Siege of Évora took place in 1181, when an army from the Almohad Caliphate invaded Portugal and besieged the city.

 History

-The city of Évora was one of the most important in the west of the Iberian peninsula and was conquered by surprise in 1165 by Gerald the Fearless, through a night attack.
-The following year, a new Order of Portuguese Knight Friars was established in the city but, as it was not authorised by the Pope, it was integrated into the Order of Calatrava.
-In 1173, King Afonso Henriques signed a truce with the Almohads, who governed Al-Andalus, which lasted until 1178.
-In this year, prince Sancho of Portugal led a bold raid to the gates of Seville, the Almohad capital on the peninsula, he devastated the surrounding region and, on the way back, he also devastated the region of Beja, still under Muslim rule.
+In the 12th-century, the city of Évora was one of the most important settlements in the western portion of the Iberian Peninsula.
+In 1165, the city was captured by Gerald the Fearless by means of a night attack.
+The following year, a new Order of Portuguese Knight Friars was established in the city, but it was integrated into the Order of Calatrava because it was not authorized by the Pope.
+In 1173, King Afonso I entered into a truce with the Almohads, who governed approximately half of the Iberian Peninsula.
+The truce remained in effect until 1178 when Prince Sancho led a bold raid to the gates of Seville, the Almohad capital on the peninsula.
+Sancho devastated the territory surrounding Seville and the region of Beja during his return to the Portuguese capital, Coimbra.